Three Steps To Help You Record Beautiful Vocals In Your Own Home

 One of the most important decisions that you'll make is exactly where you'll record.
 Even using RØDE's equipment, if you choose to record in a noisy and unsuitable location, you'll have difficulty getting outstanding sound quality.

-The fact is, no matter which room you choose (unless you have a custom-built home recording studio) it won't have been built with recording in mind.
+The fact of the matter is, no matter which room you choose (unless you have a custom-built home recording studio) it won't have been built with recording in mind.
 External sounds can, literally, come from anywhere, whether you're in a bedroom or the study.
 Additionally, you'll also have to block out noises that aren't actually apparent until you start recording, such as-conditioning or the hum of traffic outside.

 The main issues will come from external sounds that reverberate around the room - especially sounds that approach from in front of the vocalist's head.
 This is because soundwaves will bounce off the wall behind the recording artist, and will be picked up by your recording equipment.
 How can we effectively contain this?